Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Want that cheeseburger flavor without grilling?
 Here are eight ideas.

 In 1971 the Betty Crocker/General Mills company created "Hamburger Helper," dried pasta, rice, or potatoes plus seasonings that could be added to one pound of ground beef; it helped that one pound of meat stretch to feed a family of 5.

 This cheeseburger macaroni dish is reminiscent of those meals, but you are controlling the seasonings and sodium.
-Of course, you can swap out ground beef and use ground turkey or chicken.
+Of course, you can swap out the ground beef and use ground turkey or chicken.
 Mushrooms and vegetable broth will make it a vegetarian meal, and the addition of bacon will make everyone else happy.

 Impossible Cheeseburger Pie

-Another 1970's innovation by Betty Crocker (this time under the guise of Bisquick baking mix) was the Impossible Pie.
-The premise was that one could mix all of the ingredients in one bowl, dump into the awaiting pie tin, bake, and the impossible would happen.
+Another 1970s innovation by Betty Crocker (this time under the guise of Bisquick baking mix) was the Impossible Pie.
+The premise was that one could mix all of the ingredients in one bowl, dump them into the awaiting pie tin, bake, and the impossible would happen.
 The pie would make its own crust as it baked.